Alrayyanumar56/Cafeteria-Mangement-System/docs/ARCHITECTURE.md

 ## Updates & Current Mismatches (summary)

-- The repository recently consolidated route registration into a single router file: `backend/routes/api.js`.
-That file mounts the API under `/api` and exposes the endpoints listed in the Routes section below.
+The repository has consolidated route registration into a single router file: `backend/routes/api.js` that mounts the API under `/api`.
+The unified router exposes CRUD endpoints for `menu`, `inventory`, and `sales` (including `GET /api/salesRecords` and `GET /api/salesBills` for reporting).
+The backend controllers (`menuController`, `inventoryController`, `salesController`) implement create, update and delete handlers and the DB-backed persistence for those entities.

-- The `menuController` contains write handlers (`create`, `update`, `remove`) but the router currently only exposes `GET /api/menu`.
-If the UI needs to create/delete menu items (the frontend posts to `/api/menu`), add the POST/PUT/DELETE routes to `backend/routes/api.js` or re-add a `routes/menu.js` that is mounted by `server.js`.
-- `report.js` in the frontend expects `GET /api/salesBills` and `GET /api/salesRecords`; those endpoints are implemented in `salesController` and are mounted in `routes/api.js` (so reporting endpoints exist).
-Earlier documentation that claimed these endpoints were missing is now outdated.
-- Database connection defaults in `backend/models/db.js` include `port: 3307` and a default `DB_PASS` value in code; rely on a proper `backend/.env` (add `backend/.env.example`) to avoid surprises.
+Database connectivity is configured in `backend/models/db.js` using environment variables declared in `backend/.env`.
+Ensure `backend/.env` is kept secure and use `backend/.env.example` for a project template (recommended).

-- Many frontend modules still use `localStorage` for UI convenience (for example `heldOrders`) but the canonical persistence for menu, inventory and sales is the backend database.
-Decide on a single source of truth (recommended: backend DB) and gradually remove full localStorage dependence for persistent data.
+Many frontend modules still use `localStorage` for UI convenience (for example `heldOrders`), but the canonical persistence for menu, inventory, and sales data is the backend MySQL database.
+For multi-terminal correctness and data integrity, inventory and sales updates should be handled through the backend API rather than relying on client-side localStorage.

 ---